Fatigue Prediction using Critical Plane Methods

 For plane stress conditions, the critical plane can be obtained with analytical expressions.
 The situation becomes more challenging when the load is non-proportional and the stress state is multiaxial.
 We must then search for the critical plane numerically and evaluate the load history in each examined plane orientation.
 This is done in the Fatigue Module with the Stress-based and the Strain-based models.

 Fatigue evaluated with critical plane criteria: Normal stress, Findley, and Matake.
+Note from the editor, 2/24/14: This image has been updated with results from COMSOL Multiphysics version 4.4.

 In the Stress-based models we can calculate Normal stress, Findley, and Matake criteria.
 These are evaluated according to the fail-safe philosophy — calculating the fatigue usage factor that determines whether the experienced fatigue load is above or below a fatigue limit.
 The material parameters for those models can be easily calculated from the results of standard fatigue tests.
 Stress-based models are usually used in the high-cycle fatigue domain where plasticity is very limited.